 Intellectual & Developmental Disabilities

-The Betty Hardwick Center contracts with the Texas Department of Aging and Disability Services (DADS) to serve as the agency’s local authority.
+The Betty Hardwick Center contracts with the Health and Human Services Commission (HHSC) to serve as the agency’s local authority.
 Services are available to persons who meet the state’s “priority population” criteria, which consist of the following:

 - Persons with mental retardation as defined by Texas Health and Safety Code 591.003

 - Individuals with a pervasive developmental disorder, as defined in the current addition of the DSM, including autism